 Other than committing a plan to paper, this may well be the easiest thing you can do, with the greatest impact.
-We hear it all the time from business development professionals, sales teams, and marketers: you don't get what you don't ask for.
-And so: ask for the business.
+We hear it all the time from business development professionals, sales teams, and marketers: You don't get what you don't ask for.
+So ask for business.

-Here's how best-selling author Patrick McKenna, a leading international figure in legal practice strategy, puts it: "A top fear shared by all of us is having to ask for the business, even if we know we can meet a prospective client's need. ('I don't want to appear too pushy.')
+Here's how best-selling author Patrick McKenna, a leading international figure in legal practice strategy, puts it:

+A top fear shared by all of us is having to ask for the business, even if we know we can meet a prospective client's need. ("I don't want to appear too pushy.")
 Often, it's just a simple matter of the appropriate wording.
 Asking for the business is the natural conclusion of having a solution to your prospect's problem.
-All you have to do is say so."
+All you have to do is say so.

-As a solo lawyer who ran her practice for over twelve years, now the founder of an exciting new online venture, I know that these are words to live by.
-And so, I close with not action items but further suggestions from Patrick.
+As a solo lawyer who ran her practice for more than 12 years and now as the founder of a new online venture, I know that these are words to live by.
+And so, I close not with action items but further suggestions from Patrick McKenna.
 Here are some phrases that he thinks might help you to close the deal:

-- We would be honored to work with you on this matter.
-What will it take to get - It looks like we have created the right solution for what you need, and we can do this within a reasonable budget.
-Are you ready to move forward? - You said that you would like to have these agreements in place by the end of this month.
-Working backwards, that gives us only two weeks to get all the parties to meet, so I'd recommend starting on Tuesday.
-Does that work with your schedule, or would you rather begin on Monday?
+• "We would be honored to work with you on this matter.
+What will it take to get started?"

+• "It looks like we have created the right solution for what you need, and we can do this within a reasonable budget.
+Are you ready to move forward?"

+• "You said that you would like to have these agreements in place by the end of this month.
+Working backward, that gives us only two weeks to get all the parties to meet, so I'd recommend starting on Tuesday.
+Does that work with your schedule, or would you rather begin on Monday?"